mohammed-amr/scriptedCamera/index.md

 Please turn on captons to see notes.

+All footage is from the system debug recordings.
+The star camera footage was not yet edited at the time of submission.

 Example of multi target tracking (unedited).
 <div align="center">
   <a href="https://www.youtube.com/watch?v=PxG0FxY25w4"><img src="https://img.youtube.com/vi/PxG0FxY25w4/0.jpg" alt="IMAGE ALT TEXT"></a>